 Madeleine Roux is the New York Times bestselling author of the Asylum series, Allison Hewitt Is Trapped, and Sadie Walker Is Stranded.

 Steve Saffel is a senior acquisitions editor at Titan Books, acquiring original science fiction, fantasy, horror, crime fiction, art books, and media tie-ins such as Alien, Planet of the Apes, Batman: Arkham Knight, and Mass Effect.

 Peter Adam Salomon

-Peter Adam Salomon's debut novel, Henry Franks, was named a "Book All Young Georgians Should Read" by The Georgia Center For The Book.
+Peter Adam Salomon's debut novel, Henry Franks, was named a Book All Young Georgians Should Read by The Georgia Center For The Book.
 His second novel, All Those Broken Angels, has been nominated for the Bram Stoker Award.

-Catherine M Scully
+Catherine M. Scully

 Stephen H. Segal

-David S Serchay
+David S. Serchay